-If you live in an area with high summer temperatures, think twice before you choose asphalt or wood as roofing materials as they may not stand up to the triple digits.
-Instead, consider the following options, which tend to be more eco-friendly than asphalt, require less maintenance than wood, and last longer than both.
+If you live in an area with high summer temperatures, think twice before you choose asphalt or wood as roofing materials because they may not stand up to the triple digits.
+Instead, consider metal, slate or clay tiles, or rubber roofing, all of which we’ll detail below.
+All of these options are more eco-friendly than asphalt and require less maintenance than wood—plus, they last longer than both.

-Metal is a premium roofing material that’s a bit pricier than the more common asphalt, but the perks are worth the investment.
+This is a premium roofing material that’s a bit pricier than the more common asphalt, but the perks are worth the investment.
 First of all, there are several options to choose from both aesthetically and price-wise, from affordable corrugated steel to luxurious copper and everything in between.
-Not only is metal already reflective and therefore considered a “cool roofing” material; there are also highly reflective paints and coatings that can make it more energy efficient.
-You can choose from an array of coating colors as well as styles.
+Metal roofing is already reflective and therefore considered a “cool roofing” material, but highly reflective paints and coatings can even further improve its energy efficiency.

-Standing seam metal roofs, especially steel, are growing more popular on residential structures.
-This is partly due to the material’s longevity; it can hold up decades longer than asphalt.
+A standing-seam metal roof, especially steel, is a roof type that’s growing more popular on residential structures.
+This is partly due to the material’s longevity, since it can hold up decades longer than asphalt.
 Metal is also fire-resistant and therefore safer for a hot environment than other roofing types.
 After several years, exposure to the elements will cause your protective coating to wear down, but a simple re-coating is all the maintenance a metal roof needs.

-Metal roofing typically costs anywhere from $300 to $700 per roofing square (100 square feet).
+Metal roofing typically costs anywhere from $7-$9 per square foot.
 Even though it’s a bigger investment than an asphalt roof, the energy savings in your home combined with the potential for a higher resale value can make it a worthy investment for a new construction or roof replacement.
 Additional draws include the fact that metal roofing can be made from recycled metal and can be easily recycled once you remove it.

-If eco-friendly is up your alley and you don’t mind investing a little more for a quality, beautiful roof, natural slate tiles may be the way to go.
+If eco-friendly is up your alley and you don’t mind investing a little more for a quality, beautiful roof, natural slate tile roofing may be the way to go.
 Slate is a stone formed by intense heat underground, so it’s as fireproof as materials come—especially helpful in states that have certain roofing regulations due to fire danger caused by heat and lack of rain.
 While you may think slate only comes in a dark gray, it is actually available in various natural colors.

 However, there are a few drawbacks and special considerations.
 Slate is a heavy material, so you will need to have your home’s structure professionally evaluated to ensure that it can safely support the new roof.
-It can also cost up to $1500 per roofing square.
+It can also cost between $50 and $100 per square foot.
 While this is cost-effective when you consider the entire lifespan of the roof, it’s a little intimidating as an up-front cost.

-Thermal resistant, impervious to fire, and available in rich earthy tones, clay tiles are an attractive choice for homeowners who love rustic architectural nuances – and who want to beat the heat.
+Thermal resistant, impervious to fire, and available in rich earthy tones, clay tile roofs are an attractive choice for homeowners who love rustic architectural nuances – and who want to beat the heat.
 Like slate, clay is a natural product and is therefore eco-friendly and easy to recycle.
 It’s also similar to slate in its weightiness, which means a thorough evaluation of your home will be part of the installation process.
-Running at $1000 to $3000 per roofing square, it may not be the choice of the everyman, but it is a very low maintenance material that will last up to 100 years.
+Running at $2.50-$5 per roofing square, it may not be the choice of the everyman, but it is a very low maintenance material that will last up to 100 years.